JuanmaPilon/REACT_Practices/README.md

+#React

-Bunch of projects made with React and other technologies.
-This repo is mainly to document my journey learning React.
+This repo is mainly to document my journey in learning React.